Kamakura Daibutsu (Great Buddha) 鎌倉大仏

 The Pure Land

-The highlight of any visit is surely standing inside the Great Buddha itself, gazing up at the emptiness within, listening to the muted world carrying on outside.
-However Kotoku-in has more to offer.
+The highlight of any visit is standing inside the Great Buddha itself, listening to the muted world carrying on outside.

 To the right of the Buddha hangs a pair of 1.8 meter-long warazori straw sandals.
 Originally woven by children in 1951 in the hope that the Buddha would use them to walk the length and breadth of Japan, they are renewed every three years by children from the same club.

-Behind the Buddha stands Kangetsu-do Hall which started life as part of the imperial palace in 15th-century Seoul before being moved first to Tokyo and then to Kamakura .
-Placed in a leafy grove, it contains an Edo Period (1603-1867) image of Kannon Bosatsu, the Goddess of Mercy.
+Behind the Buddha stands Kangetsudo Hall which started life as part of the imperial palace in 15th-century Seoul before being moved first to Tokyo and then to Kamakura.
+It contains an Edo period (1603-1867) image of Kannon Bosatsu, the Goddess of Mercy.

-It is perhaps in keeping with the sensibilities of the two Buddhas celebrated here that Kotoku-in is very well set up for visitors of restricted mobility, with a well signposted barrier-free route.
-Tickets to Kotoku-in cost a tiny 200 yen, with an additional 20 yen charge to go inside the Buddha.
+Kotokuin is very well set up for visitors of restricted mobility, with a well signposted barrier-free route.
+Tickets to Kotokuin cost 200 yen, with an additional 20 yen charge to go inside the Buddha.

-Plan to spend an hour or two to see the Kamakura Daibutsu and the other treasures at Kotoku-in Temple without feeling rushed.
+Plan to spend 30 minutes to see the Kamakura Daibutsu and the other treasures at Kotokuin Temple without feeling rushed.
 During azalea blooming season and national holiday periods, expect to spend a longer time due to the crowds in the area.